Martha Davis (musician): 2000–present

-In 2001, Davis and The Motels' new lineup appeared on the television show Hit Me, Baby, One More Time.
+In 2001, Davis and the Motels' new lineup appeared on the television show Hit Me, Baby, One More Time.
 She made her first solo album in seventeen years titled So The Story Goes and in 2005 joined Teatro ZinZanni for a two-month run in Seattle.
 She wrote music and helped create an album for this show.
 In 2007, Davis and the band appeared on the Australian concert series Countdown Spectacular 2.
 The following year, Davis released Beautiful Life (2008) and her solo album (which was released near the time Davis was going through another divorce) touched upon her mother's death and legacy.
-She released two other albums with The Motels, and in 2010, Davis created her first album for children titled Red Frog Presents 16 Songs For Parents and Children.
+She released two other albums with the Motels, and in 2010, Davis created her first album for children titled Red Frog Presents 16 Songs For Parents and Children.
 In 2018, Davis released the album The Last Few Beautiful Days.

 Personal life

 Davis' children include daughters Maria and Patricia.
 In 1982, Davis adopted son Phil from her sister Janet.
-Her eldest daughter Maria passed away in 2016 after battling an opioid addiction.
+Her eldest daughter Maria died in 2016 after battling an opioid addiction.
 Maria's death inspired many of the songs on The Last Few Beautiful Days album.
 Davis continues to tour and she lives on a 72-acre ranch (which has doubled as a recording studio for her) near Portland surrounded by her many pets.